-NORTHERN PIKE May 7-March 1 5 none YELLOW PERCH, WHITE BASS, YELLOW (STRIPED) BASS, CRAPPIE, BLUEGILL and PUMPKINSEED (SUNFISH) open all year 25 in total none TROUT and SALMON Smoky Lake, Montreal River and Menominee River from its mouth upstream to the first dam open all year 5 in total 10 inches Brule River upstream from Hwy 2 April 30 - Sept.
-30 5 in total brook trout 8 inches brown trout 12 inches Brule River downstream from Hwy 2 and other Wisconsin-Michigan Boundary Waters April 30 - Sept.
+Brule River downstream from Hwy 2 and other Wisconsin-Michigan Boundary Waters April 27 - Sept.
 30 5 in total 7 inches LAKE STURGEON (Lake sturgeon taken with hook and line must be tagged and registered.
-See page 7 for more information .)
-Upstream from the Grand Rapids Dam on the Menominee River.
-Sept.
-3 - Sept.
-30 1 per season 60 inches Downstream from the Grands Rapid Dam on the Menominee River.
-Sept.
-3 - Sept.
-30 0 (catch and release only) release only) WALLEYE and SAUGER (INCLUDES HYBRIDS) Some waters, including those in the Ceded Territory, may have lower bag limits.
-Look for signs and inquire locally.
-In lakes May 7 - March 1 5 in total 15 inches March 2 - May 6 1 15 inches III IIVETS AII'U LIIEII ILOWABES May 7 - March 1 5 in total 15 inches CISCO and WHITEFISH open all year 10 in total none RUFFE no open season-on transport to a DNR S no open season-one may be killed and possessed for transport to a DNR Service Center or Regional Office. possessed for ional Office.
-CATFISH open all year 10 none ALL OTHER SPECIES (regulated by general inland regulations p.
-62-63)
+See page 8 for more information.)
+Upstream from the Grand Rapids Dam on the Menominee River Sept.
+7 - Sept.
+30 1 per season 60 inches Downstream from the Grands Rapid Dam on the Menominee River Sept.
+7 - Sept.
+30 0 (catch and release only) WALLEYE and SAUGER (INCLUDES HYBRIDS) In lakes May 4 - March 1 5 in total 15 inches March 2 - May 3 1 15 inches In rivers and their flowages May 4 - March 1 5 in total 15 inches CISCO and WHITEFISH Open all year 10 in total None RUFFE No open season-one may be killed and possessed for transport to a DNR Service Center or Regional Office CATFISH Open all year 10 None ALL OTHER SPECIES Open all year None None